 The security card itself should be a distinctive colour or texture.

-A person with vision loss using a security card should be able to feel how the card is to be inserted into the lock to open it.
+A person with blindness using a security card should be able to feel how the card is to be inserted into the lock to open it.
 For instance, cutting the left corner of the card at a 45-degree angle or punching a hole at the corner tells the cardholder which way is up.

 In addition to clear visual indications that a card has successfully triggered, audible indications should be provided.